BE SAFE WITH NATURAL GAS

 There’s nothing more annoying than jumping in the shower only to find there’s no hot water.
 Most of us don’t generally spend much time thinking about our hot water system, cooktop or heater … until they stop working!

-So regularly giving your gas appliances a quick clean and tune-up will keep them running safely and efficiently.
+Regularly giving your gas appliances a quick clean and tune-up will keep them running safely and efficiently.
+Learn more about gas appliance safety at our gas safety website.

 Most manufacturers recommend that gas appliances be serviced every two years by a qualified technician.
 Check your owner’s manual or manufacturer’s website for further information.